cyberphor/devsecops-cookbook/recipe-09/README.md

 kubectl apply -f kubernetes/opentelemetry.yaml
 ```

 **Step 5.** Confirm your OpenTelemetry Collector is running by checking the status of the pods created in the previous step.
+You should probably also check the logs of each pod too.
 ```bash
 kubectl get pods
 ```